Unruh-DeWitt detectors in cosmological spacetimes: Particle detector theory

 for a field in the \emph{conformal vacuum}\footnote{By `conformal vacuum' we mean a mode decomposition based on the conformally-flat nature of the FLRW metric which reduces to the flat space mode decomposition when $a(t)=1$.}, the details of which can be found in Appendix \ref{sec:Mode}.

-The regularisation~\eqref{Wightman} follows what is sometimes referred to as the `Feynman prescription' of inserting a small parameter $i\epsilon$ so that the integrand is smooth and of compact support so as to define a distribution.
+The Wightman two-point function is regular except when the arguments are evaluated at the same spacetime point, i.e. when $x=x^\prime$.
+In this way, it follows the Hadamard singularity structure and requires a regularisation procedure to ensure meaningful results.
+The regularisation prescription employed in Eq.~\eqref{Wightman} follows what is sometimes referred to as the `Feynman prescription' of inserting a small parameter $i\epsilon$ to ensure that $W_\epsilon(x;x^\pr)$ is a well-defined distribution.
 This choice of regularisation was queried by Schlicht in Ref. \cite{Schlicht:2003iy} following his observation that such a regularisation gives unphysical results when used to reproduce the thermal Unruh spectrum seen by an accelerated observer.

-The issue stems from the contradicting requirements of \emph{instantaneous} excitation and the integrand itself, with the former requiring a sharp cut-off in order to take an instantaneous measurement, and the latter required to be smooth.
+The issue stems from the switching function $\chi(\tau)$ and the contradicting requirements of \emph{instantaneous} excitation and the integrand itself, with the former requiring a sharp cut-off in order to take an instantaneous measurement, and the latter required to be smooth.
 While Schlicht's path was to suggest an alternative regularization, it was shown in Refs. \cite{LoukoHodgkinson:2011pc,Satz2007} that the regularisation~\eqref{Wightman} may be used so long as the switching functions $\chi(\tau)$ are assumed initially to be smooth and of compact support with a sharp-switching limit to be taken carefully later on.
 While the response function~\eqref{eq:response} diverges at this limit, the rate of response remains finite so that it is this \emph{transition rate}, which we interpret as the rate of particle detection, that will be the quantity of interest.
 It was shown in Ref.~\cite{Satz2007} (and reproduced for FLRW spacetimes in Appendix~\ref{sec:Sharp}) that the sharp-switching limit of the transition rate agrees with Schlicht's regularisation to leading order and is given by

 where $\Delta\tau\equiv\tau-\tau_0$ is the detection time and the trajectories\footnote{Explicitly, $(\Delta x)^2=-(\eta(\tau)-\eta(\tau-s))^2+(\mathbf{x}(\tau)-\mathbf{x}(\tau-s))^2$.} $\Delta x\equiv x(\tau)-x(\tau-s)$ are encoded in the geodesic distance $\sigma^2(\tau,s)\equiv a(\tau)a(\tau-s)(\Delta x)^{2}$.